jonnor/ESC-CNN-microcontroller/report/report.md

 A family of models with different complexity was created using two hyperparameters: a width multiplier $\alpha$ (0.0-1.0) which adjusts the number of filters in each convolutional layer, and the input image size.
-On ImageNet, MobileNet-160 $\alpha=0.5$ with 76M MAC performs better than SqueezeNet with 1700M MAC, a 22x reduction.
-The smallest tested model was 0.25 MobileNet-128, with 15M mult-adds and 200k parameters.
+On ImageNet, MobileNet-160 $\alpha=0.5$ with 76M MACC performs better than SqueezeNet with 1700M MACC, a 22x reduction.
+The smallest tested model was 0.25 MobileNet-128, with 15M MACC and 200k parameters.

 ![Convolutional blocks of Effnet, ShuffleNet and Mobilenet.
 Illustration based on Effnet paper[@Effnet]](./img/conv-blocks-imagenets.png)